danieldoh2/PythonForDataScience/README.md

 # PythonForDataScience

 Hello!
 This is my breakdown of common Python Data Science libraries such as numpy, pandas, seaborn, and matplotlib.
+I've also included two jupyter notebooks on common data cleaning practices.

 Reading documentation can be frustrating and boring.
 If you're a visual learner like me who learns through seeing examples and short explanations, please see the attached files.